 Assistant State Attorney Blake Shore and Smith’s attorney, Assistant Public Defender Ed Spaight, had negotiated the punishment for Smith’s May charges of possessing contraband, battering an inmate, criminal mischief and three counts of false imprisonment.

-Smith is already serving two concurrent life sentences from August for strangling 73-year-old James Thomas Roman in April 2017 during a burglary of Roman’s Lecanto home.
+Smith is already serving two concurrent life sentences from August for strangling 73-year-old James Thomas Roman to death in April 2017 during a burglary of Roman’s Lecanto home.

 He pleaded guilty to his first-degree murder and armed burglary charges, avoiding a possible death sentence by lethal injection.